LinguaPhylo/linguaPhylo.github.io/about.markdown

 ---
 layout: page
-title: LinguaPhylo (LPhy for short - pronounced el-fee)
+title: About
 permalink: /about/
 ---

-LinguaPhylo is a probabilistic model specification language to concisely and precisely define phylogenetic models.
+LinguaPhylo (LPhy for short - pronounced el-fee) is a probabilistic model specification language to concisely and precisely define phylogenetic models.
 The aim is to provide a language for probabilistic models of phylogenetic evolution that is independent of the method to perform inference.
 This language is readable by both humans and computers.
 Here is a full example: